shift-up/coursebook/course/week_00.md

 - It's the most popular course on Coursera, helpful with understanding how people actually learn effectively

-- It may take you 4-12 hours
+- It may take 4-12 hours

 - https://www.coursera.org/learn/learning-how-to-learn